-- ✓ From 2006-2015, this area of the world has increased by 64% the amount it spends on the military - ✓ China spent almost 50% of the money in this area.
+This area of the world has seen money spent on the military increased by 64% from 2006 and 2015.
+China spent almost 50% of the money in this area.
 India spent the second most amount of money: US\$51 billion.
-They plan to increase it by 8%. - ✓ Most of the countries around the South China Sea spent more money on the military.
+They plan to increase it by 8%.
+Most of the countries around the South China Sea spent more money on the military.
+Indonesia increased by 16%, Philippines by 25%, and Viet Nam 7.6%.
+Japan did not increase how much it spends on the military until 2015.